MicrosoftDocs/defender-docs/defender-endpoint/mac-jamfpro-policies.md

 You can either use Jamf Pro GUI to edit individual settings of the Microsoft Defender for Endpoint configuration, or use the legacy method by creating a configuration Plist in a text editor, and uploading it to Jamf Pro.

 You must use exact `com.microsoft.wdav` as the **Preference Domain**.
 Microsoft Defender for Endpoint uses only this name and `com.microsoft.wdav.ext` to load its managed settings.
 (The `com.microsoft.wdav.ext` version can be used in rare cases when you prefer to use GUI method, but also need to configure a setting that hasn't been added to the schema yet.)

 ### GUI method

-1. Download schema.json file from [Defender's GitHub repository](https://github.com/microsoft/mdatp-xplat/tree/master/macos/schema) and save it to a local file:
+1. Download the `schema.json` file from [Defender's GitHub repository](https://github.com/microsoft/mdatp-xplat/tree/master/macos/schema) and save it to a local file:

    ```bash
    curl -o ~/Documents/schema.json https://raw.githubusercontent.com/microsoft/mdatp-xplat/master/macos/schema/schema.json